hclavo/dbt_migration/README.md

 # dbt_migration
-POC to move data from snowflake to databricks
+POC to move data from snowflake to databricks for small and medium sized migrations and incremental migrations.